Part 3: The Rise of Saudi Arabia: Trade and Finance

-Finance and Trade are expected to make up 13% of KSAs GDP CAGR into 2030.
+Finance and trade are expected to make up 13% of the kingdom’s GDP compound annual growth rate into 2030.
 This part of the series will provide analysis on these two industries and their expected changes as part of the country’s evolution.

 KSA’s GDP is as Large as All Other GCC Countries Combined

-- Kingdom of Saudi Arabia’s GDP is almost as large as all other GCC countries combined
+- Saudi Arabia’s GDP is almost as large as all other GCC countries combined.

-Saudi Arabia alone accounts for almost 20% and 25% of MENA’s imports and exports respectively.
+Saudi Arabia alone accounts for almost 20% and 25% of MENA’s imports and exports, respectively.
 There are 19 countries in MENA.
 Exports out of the KSA consist mostly of raw materials, transportation, and machinery.
-Due to KSA’s size, it can increase its regional exports apart from fuel.
+Due to the kingdom’s size, it can increase its regional exports apart from fuel.
 KSA has the ability to import more tourism, hospitality, and leisure services and technology once these industries are more developed.

-Investments in finance and trading infrastructure are expected to grow KSA’s GDP by 150Billion through 2030.
-This growth will be challenging, as fundamental legal frameworks need to be established for effective SME lending and capital markets.
+Investments in finance and trading infrastructure are expected to grow KSA’s GDP by $150 billion through 2030.
+This growth will be challenging, as fundamental legal frameworks need to be established for effective small and medium (SME) lending and capital markets.
 KSA’s investment in trading infrastructure will become a more powerful driver as the manufacturing capacity of the country also begins to increase and the state grows as a distribution hub in the region.

 Small and Medium Business Lending Lags Behind Comparable Economies

 J&A completed a deep dive of KSA imports and exports in its Global Trade newsletter.
 The entire series can be located here.
-60% of KSA’s exports are fuel; imports and raw materials make up approximately 80% of the state’s imports.
+In the kingdom, 60% of exports are fuel; imports and raw materials make up approximately 80% of the state’s imports.
 KSA holds the second most oil reserves in the world next to Venezuela.

 Small and medium business lending is key to development of GDP growth.
 Globally, SMEs account for 23% of GDP.

-- A monthly incomes are adjusted for income tax, reserve assets plus government stock market equity, and interest payments
+- Monthly incomes are adjusted for income tax, reserve assets plus government stock market equity, and interest payments.

-- A is less dependent on international workers compared to its GCC counterparts such as the UAE.
-This allows the company to invest in its citizens on a larger scale.
+- Saudi Arabia is less dependent on international workers compared to its GCC counterparts such as the UAE.
+This allows the kingdom to invest in its citizens on a larger scale.